System Akvile Guide to Post-Pill Acne

 The link between the pill and acne

 If you had acne when you were younger then it’s likely that you were prescribed the combined oral contraceptive pill as this can be effective for managing acne especially around the time of your period.
-The progestogen-only pill or contraceptive implant, on the other hand, can sometimes make skin worse, so for you quitting the pill could actually make your skin better.
+The progestogen-only pill or contraceptive implant, on the other hand, can sometimes make skin worse, so quitting the pill could actually make your skin better if you’ve used either of these.

 The reason that the combined pill is prescribed to manage acne is because taking both estrogen and progesterone lowers the amount of androgens in your body.
-Androgens are a group of hormones which contains testosterone and these hormones stimulate the skin to produce sebum.
-A woman's ovaries and adrenal glands normally produce a low level of androgens but if you naturally have higher levels of androgens, then the pill suppresses them.
+Androgens are a group of hormones which contain testosterone and these hormones cause the skin to produce more sebum.
+A woman's ovaries and adrenal glands normally produce a low level of androgens but if you naturally have higher levels of androgens, then the pill suppresses these.

 What is post-pill acne?

-Secondly, you might experience breakouts because taking the pill consistently also messes up your gut flora which can cause inflammation in your skin.
+Secondly, you might also experience more breakouts because taking the pill consistently messes up your gut flora which can cause inflammation in your skin.
 So, you’ll need to take care of yourself inside and out to manage your post-pill acne.

 How long does post-pill acne last?

 Well, just like other cases of acne, it really varies from person to person.
 But, post pill acne typically peaks around 3-6 months after ditching the birth control pill and it can take months to treat.
-It won’t go away on its own, so treating your post-pill acne will require sticking to a consistent skincare routine for a number of months.
+It won’t go away on its own, so treating your post-pill acne will require sticking to a consistent skincare routine and skin-friendly lifestyle habits for a number of months.
+Our app will help you to keep track of your progress with tools like your face scan and personalized stats.

 What can I do to manage my post-pill acne?

-In the meantime, you will need a consistent skincare routine to manage your post-pill acne and that’s where we come in.
+In the meantime, you will need a consistent skincare routine and a skin-friendly lifestyle to manage your post-pill acne and that’s where we come in.

-Although post-pill acne can be difficult to manage and can really knock your confidence sometimes, there are lots of things you can do to manage it.
-Whatever you do, make sure that you choose the right path for you, whether that’s with hormonal contraceptives or any of the physical contraceptives instead.
+Whatever you do, make sure that you choose the right path for you.
 It’s your body and you should decide what’s best for you.
-And, if you’re struggling with post-pill acne, we’re here for you, you’re not alone!
+And, if you’re struggling with post-pill acne, just remember, you’re not alone!

 We believe in demystifying skincare